kruize/autotune/design/MonitoringModeAPI.md

 ## Recommendations

 List recommendations output JSON as follows.
+Some parameters like CPU limit , ENV are optional.

 **Request**
 `GET /listRecommendations`